arangodb/docs/oasis/users.md

 2. Click the __Invites__ tab.
 3. The created invites are displayed, grouped by status __Pending__, __Accepted__ and __Rejected__.
-4. You may delete pending invites by clicking the trash can icon in the __Actions__ column.
+4. You may delete pending invites by clicking the __recycle bin__ icon in the __Actions__ column.

 ![Oasis Organization Invites](images/oasis-org-invites.png)